ISISComputingGroup/ibex_developers_manual/Calibration-Files.md

 - The files will start with some identifiable magic bytes.
 I have chosen `# ISIS calibration`
 - Metadata will be stored as a JSON structure
 - The metadata will allow the following core information to be stored
-  * Sensor type
+  * Sensor type so that we know what the sensor plugged in should be
-  * Conversion date
+  * Conversion date so that conversion errors can be traced
-  * File format version
+  * File format version so that we can change the format later
-  * Name and units of each column
+  * Name and units of each column so that we know what the data represents
   * Any arbitrary metadata should be able to be added later

 As part of implementation, it was decided in a discussion between John and Tom that the JSON namespace should be a flat dictionary.
 The advantage of using this approach is that the same script can extract any arbitrary metadata from the file, by providing the key to the dictionary.